Maxikilliane/CPP-extension-new/README.md

 **For the extension to work, you must also run the backend**:
 1. install the dependencies by typing `conda install`
+2. create a database and the corresponding tables as defined in `backend/models.py`
-2. run the backend by executing `app.py`
+4. run the backend by executing `app.py`
+5. start redis by executing `redis-server`
-3. run celery by executing `celery -A app.celery worker --loglevel=info`
+6. run celery by executing `celery -A app.celery worker --loglevel=info`

 ## The plugin has three states indicated by a small badge on the extension's icon: